 I was asked to create a garden from a neglected area near to the Mill, which I achieved and thoroughly enjoyed doing.

 I enjoy the involvement of generally assisting to keep the Windmill neat and tidy for the benefit of visitors.

-DAVID LAND- Miller (Freewheeling) / Maintenance Team
+DAVID LAND- Miller (Freewheeling) / Maintenance Manager

 I joined the Friends of Heage Windmill in its early days, in 1997.
 This was mainly due to my lifelong involvement in Engineering, starting at 16 in the Mining Industry through to Sales and Installation of Winches and Lifting Equipment, and a strong appreciation of something as simple and clever as a Windmill.
 I was constantly both fascinated and surprised how the early Mill operators and Engineers cleverly utilised every aspect of wind power.
 This was not just for turning the sails, but also other functions, like hoists and grain shaking mechanisms.